psevestre/openid-fapi/Financial_API_WD_002.md

 In addition to the provision to the Public Client and the provisions of clause 5.2.3 , with the exception of OAUTB as the only holder of key mechanism, the Confidential Client

 1. shall support [OAUTB] or [MTLS] as a holder of key mechanism;
-1. shall require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints
+1. should require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints

 for write operations.